JakWai01/notes-special-topics-for-web-applications/README.md

 - Why can we only call exported functions and not run the code itself
 - Use the wasmtime wasm binary in the browser as well
 - Actually build a tool using nearly all the possible tools simultaneously
+- Look at the things mentioned in the slide
+  - Component Model

 ## WASM
 - WebAssembly - a short introduction
+  - Motivation Wasm
+  - Usecases
   - Key concepts:
     - binary instruction format
     - stack based virtual machine